-146. The Rule is complex and confusing.
+148. The Rule is complex and confusing.
 It transforms the process for determining public charge through a series of changes both to the benefits considered relevant to the public charge determination, and to the assessment and "weighting" of other qualities.
+The Rule and the many internal inconsistencies within it fail to give applicants notice of conduct to avoid, and fail to provide adjudicators with clear guidelines to apply.